 ACTIVITIES in the Surrounding Area

-Though you may choose to spend all your time at the Ranch itself, there are many things to do and see around the area.
-Trips by car to Banff (Canada's 1st National Park), Calgary, Spruce Meadows or Head Smashed in Buffalo Jump can easily be done, using the Ranch as your home base.
+There are many things to do and see around the area.
+If you are planning a trip that includes some time at the Homeplace Ranch, you might also enjoy trips by car to Banff (Canada's 1st National Park), Calgary, Spruce Meadows or Head Smashed in Buffalo Jump can easily be done.

-A very special time for Calgary is during the "Greatest Outdoor Show on Earth" , which is in full swing from July 8-17, 2016.
-Calgary and the communities surrounding it are taking this opportunity to put on events from June through to September to help commemorate this anniversary.
-Visit the Calgary Stampede website to learn more, find out about the many free events, and purchase tickets to other events, including the rodeo, grandstand show and many musical concerts .
+A very special time for Calgary is during the "Greatest Outdoor Show on Earth" , which is in full swing from July 7 - 16, 2017.
+Calgary and the communities surrounding it are taking this opportunity to put on events from June through to September that showcase out Western Hospitality.
+Visit the Calgary Stampede website to learn more, find out about the many free events, and purchase tickets to other events, including the rodeo, grandstand show and many musical concerts.

 Want to enjoy the some of the best Rainbow and Brown Trout fishing in Canada?
 You can venture out on your own - our Bow River is a haven for fly-fisherman, and our many mountain lakes and streams are available.